MicrosoftDocs/powerapps-docs/powerapps-docs/user/edit-rows.md

 1. Shows the number of rows that you're editing.
 2. Shows the form title.
 3. Select a tab to edit the columns on the form.
-A deader column is always listed on the last tab.
+The header column is always listed on the last tab.
 4. Show the details of the form that you can edit.
 5. Save or cancel your changes.